cr0wg4n/automatic-workout-routine/README.md

 Enjoy it!

 ## Next Steps
-[ ] Selection of the most convenient days and hour, not only all day
+- [ ] Selection of the most convenient days and hours, not only all day
+- [ ] Offline mode, the information is download in a basic DB like SQLite or text plain (JSON file)